namgungssi/lab-bonus/README.md

 # server-side
-defines what you can do with the language, but it doesn't say much about what the language itself can do.
+Defines what you can do with the language, but it doesn't say much about what the language itself can do.
 JavaScript is a "complete" language : may use it in many context and achieve about anything you request.

 # starting